 #9 Café Du Monde Coffee With Chicory.

-As the name and language indicates, this is a French coffee shop.
+As the name and language indicate, this is a French coffee shop.
 They have been in operation since 1862 and operating out of New Orleans.
 Tourists love it for the chicory tones.
 The benefit of the chicory helps to create a softer, smoother bitterness of the dark roast.

 The sweet aroma that is said to be like tobacco smoke enhances the flavor profile of cold brew coffee.
 Smooth, mellow and light bodied is what you can expect.